Software systems come and go.

 Who was president when you bought your CRM?

-If you ever had a team strategy meeting and someone said “Our system won’t let us do that,” it might be because your system is one of those and you might want to consider replacing it.
-This isn’t an age thing though.
-Salesforce got started during the George W. Bush first term (version one was coded under Clinton) and if you subscribed to it then, good for you.
+If you ever had a team strategy meeting and someone said, “Our system won’t let us do that,” it might be because your system is one of those, and you might want to consider replacing it.
+This isn’t an age thing, though.
+Salesforce got started during George W. Bush’s first term (version one was coded under Clinton), and if you subscribed to it then, good for you.
 Your system is still up to date.

 Does your business still work the same as it did when you first got CRM?

-Employees are keeping those older systems running by effectively being the integration.
-They enter and re-enter data, manually move it to different systems and back and use harvested data in other free-standing systems like social media.
-People work really hard at this kind of integration which saps their ability to do their real jobs such as interacting with customers.
+Employees keep those older systems running by effectively integrating them.
+They enter and re-enter data, manually move it to different systems and back, and use harvested data in other free-standing systems like social media.
+People work really hard at this kind of integration, which saps their ability to do their real jobs, such as interacting with customers.

 Employees also work longer.
 In one survey I did for Oracle, employees admitted taking calls in their free time, at school events or even in the bathroom.
 Too much information!
 But if your employees sound like these people, it’s time to call some vendors.

-The answer is you shouldn’t be able to see because your platform should be generating code that knits it all together.
-You can almost not care how many databases you use in CRM s long as the system can ensure that people can get the information they need when and where it’s needed.
+The answer is you shouldn’t be able to see it because your platform should generate code that knits it all together.
+You can almost not care how many databases you use in CRM as long as the system ensures that people can get the information they need when and where it’s needed.

-Generated interfaces are what we’re after and the generator is part of the platform — or should be.
+We’re after generated interfaces, and the generator is part of the platform—or should be.
 The practical effect is a well-rounded view of the customer.

 Do your employees consider email, spreadsheets, and social media to be CRM tools?
 Do you?

-It doesn’t matter to me, but those tools don’t have databases behind them.
-Meaning, there’s little organizational memory that they can provide.
-OrgMem is an unsung benefit of CRM because it means being able to get new people up to speed quickly so that customers are never left hanging.
+It doesn’t matter to me, but those tools don’t have databases behind them, meaning they can provide little organizational memory.
+OrgMem is an unsung benefit of CRM because it allows us to get new people up to speed quickly so that customers are never left hanging.

 My data shows this has been hugely important during the pandemic.
 Nonetheless, in another survey I did, CRM proper came in fourth behind email and social media when we asked people to think about all of the tools they considered to be CRM.
 This is as wrong as a bologna and whipped cream sandwich.